mehackit/sonic-pi-workshop/_exercises/en/03-tweak-the-sounds/03-effects.md

 end
 {% endhighlight %}

 Sounds bigger, doesn't it?
 Just like synths and samples, effects also have options. `mix:`is an option that sets how much the effect and the original sound is heard. `mix: 0` plays only the original sound, `mix: 1` plays only the FX.
-Reverb has a `:room` option also.
+Reverb has a `room` option also.
 Try different room sizes with values between 0-1.
 If you open the 'Fx' tab on the help menu you can find what options are available for which FX.

 {% highlight ruby %}
 live_loop :effects do